Greater East Asia Co-prosperity Sphere

 Because the Greater East Asia Ministry was effectively controlled by the Army, this gave the Army complete control of the occupied territories.
 Area army commanders had almost complete freedom to run local military government as they saw fit, a tradition going back at least to the Sino-Japanese War of 1894.

-At this time Korea and Formosa were administered by governors-general selected from the leadership of the Army and Navy; Manchuria was nominally ruled by the puppet state of Manchukuo, but the real power was with the commander of Kwantung Army; China was nominally ruled by puppet states controlled by China Expeditionary Army; and the newly captured territories of southeast Asia were under military government.
+At this time Korea and Formosa were integral parts of the Japanese Empire administered by governors-general selected from the leadership of the Army and Navy; Manchuria was nominally ruled by the puppet state of Manchukuo, but the real power was with the commander of Kwantung Army; China was nominally ruled by puppet states controlled by China Expeditionary Army; and the newly captured territories of southeast Asia were under military government.
 Efforts were later made to establish puppet states in India, Burma, the Netherlands East Indies, Malaya, and the Philippines, while French Indochina was nominally still under French administration, though this was closely watched by the Japanese occupation forces.

 In November 1943 the Greater East Asia Ministry held a conference of representatives from the occupied territories.
 The representatives were carefully chosen and made many favorable speeches that Tokyo exploited for their propaganda value.
 However, Tojo could not resist chiding the gathered delegates (Hoyt 1993):